Twenty-five years shaping

 Clerk, Young's List

 Michael Rivette is a member of Young's List.
 Solicitors wishing to brief Michael may contact his clerk directly.
-The clerks will consult on the brief, confirm availability, and discuss fee information and billing arrangements.

 Clerk